TommyCheng023/TommyCheng023.github.io/README.md

 ## Feature Updates
 - Add `Development History` Section showing the update history of the website.
 - Change the `day/night` mode into a client-controllable feature.
 Remove the auto-change feature based on EST time zone.
+- Connect with some existing repository as my subdomain.

 # Appreciation
 Thank you so much for visiting my repository and my personal website!!🙏